-Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Roy Thomas 67 General Agent, Chief Executive Officer and Secretary General Agent and Secretary of the Trust from January 1, 1995 and Chief Executive Officer from November 12, 2002, through December 31, 2013.
-Mr. Thomas had previously served as Assistant General Agent from December 1, 1992 through December 31, 1994.
-David M. Peterson 48 Assistant General Agent and Chief Financial Officer Assistant General Agent from January 1, 1997, through December 31, 2013 and Chief Financial Officer since November 12, 2002.
-Effective January 1, 2014, Mr. Peterson became General Agent and Chief Executive Officer as well as Chief Financial Officer.
+Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office David M. Peterson 49 General Agent, Chief Executive Officer and Secretary General Agent, Chief Executive Officer and Secretary of the Trust from January 1, 2014.
+Mr. Peterson had previously served as Assistant General Agent from January 1, 1997 through December 31, 2013 and Chief Financial Officer from November 12, 2002 through December 1, 2014.
+Robert J. Packer 45 Chief Financial Officer Chief Financial Officer of the Trust from December 1, 2014.
+Mr. Packer had previously served as Accounting Supervisor from March 21, 2011 through December 1, 2014.

 The Trustees hold office until their death, resignation or disqualification.
-The General Agent, Chief Executive Officer and Secretary and the Assistant General Agent and Chief Financial Officer hold office until their death, resignation, discharge or retirement pursuant to the Texas Pacific Land Trust Revised Employees' Pension Plan.
+The General Agent, Chief Executive Officer and Secretary and the Chief Financial Officer hold office until their death, resignation, discharge or retirement pursuant to the Texas Pacific Land Trust Revised Employees' Pension Plan.
 No executive officer was selected to be an officer pursuant to any arrangement or understanding between him and any other person or persons other than the Trustees acting solely in their capacity as such.

-(c) Certain Significant Employees.
-The Trust does not employ any person who is not an executive officer who makes or is expected to make significant contributions to the business of the Trust.

-(d) Family Relations.
+- (c) Certain Significant Employees.
+The Trust does not employ any person who is not an executive officer who makes or is expected to make significant contributions to the business of the Trust. - (d) Family Relations.
 There are no family relationships among any of the Trustees and executive officers of the Trust.